-If you are planning to marry in 2020 or are faced with rescheduling or modifying your wedding plans, you’re not alone with your concerns and questions.
+If you are planning to marry or are faced with rescheduling or modifying your wedding plans, you’re not alone with your concerns and questions.
 The entire wedding world is facing the same issues.
-Presently, I'm working with about 30 couples making various changes to their wedding plans.
+Presently, I'm working with many couples making various changes to their wedding plans.
 I'm here to help you on several levels!

 Obviously, the future is impossible to foretell, but one definite seems to be emerging: that the old models of life are changing.
 Because of many factors, weddings are also changing.
-For instance, masks, social distancing and limited gatherings are going to be with us for likely another year, perhaps built into our collective psyche for a long time.
+For instance, masks, social distancing and limited gatherings are going to be with us for quite some time, likely built into our collective psyche for a long time.
 Traditional weddings certainly aren't a thing of the past, but smaller, more intimate weddings are already the norm or being planned for health reasons and because of logistics brought on by the virus and its concomitant restrictions.

 Many counties are now offering wedding licenses to be obtained via online and video meeting.
 I suggest that you contact your County Clerk/Recorder for up-to-date information.

 You have options!

 You will definitely be able to have your beautiful wedding, yet it might look different that the picture you had before.
 So modify your plans in new ways that you can get enthusiastic about!

-I am currently available for three types of wedding situations:
+I am currently available for different types of wedding situations:

 In-person wedding ceremony with appropriate social health precautions with limited people present (couple, officiant, photographer/videographer, witness and a limited number of guests)